MikhailMS/rust-radius/README.md

 - [ ] Read up on [Rust API Guidelines](https://rust-lang.github.io/api-guidelines) and implement whatever possible        **Part of prob_add_async_std feature**
 - [x] If `async_std` is to be added, ensure it is disabled by default and requires cargo feature option to become enabled **Part of prob_add_async_std feature**
 - [ ] Review RADIUS code to ensure:
-  - [ ] RADIUS Sync Server has builder pattern for creation (possibly this way we can make it more dynamic, ie can only have single socket if others aren't required)
+  - [x] RADIUS Sync Server has builder pattern for creation (possibly this way we can make it more dynamic, i.e can only have single socket if others aren't required)
-  - [ ] RADIUS Async Server is similar to Sync Server in a way that it also has only core functionality defined, rest goes into `AsyncServer` trait
+  - [x] RADIUS Async Server is similar to Sync Server in a way that it also has only core functionality defined, rest goes into `AsyncServer` trait (trait is called **ServerTrait**)
+  - [ ] RADIUS Host should have builder pattern as well (would make Server implementations better)
-  - [ ] RADIUS Client has builder pattern for creation (possibly this way we can make it more dynamic, ie can only have single socket if others aren't required)
+  - [ ] RADIUS Client has builder pattern for creation (possibly this way we can make it more dynamic, i.e can only have single socket if others aren't required)
-  - [ ] RADIUS Sync Client is similar to Sync Server in a way that it also has only core functionality defined, rest goes into `SyncClient` trait
+  - [ ] RADIUS Sync   client is similar to Sync Server in a way that it also has only core functionality defined, rest goes into `SyncClient` trait
-  - [ ] RADIUS Async Client is similar to Sync Server in a way that it also has only core functionality defined, rest goes into `AsyncClient` trait
+  - [ ] RADIUS Async  client is similar to Sync Server in a way that it also has only core functionality defined, rest goes into `AsyncClient` trait
-  - [ ] Review RADIUS client implementations (in case I can improve Socket binding, because atm socket binds on each call to **send_*()** function)
+  - [ ] Review RADIUS client implementations (in case I can improve Socket binding, because at the moment socket binds on each call to **send_*()** function)
     - [ ] RADIUS Client       implementation
     - [ ] Async RADIUS Client implementation
 - [ ] Review the code to ensure there are no unnecessary allocations, redundant code and etc:
-  - [ ] redesign `run_server()` function for RADIUS Server (if that's possible) (looks like would be a part of refactoring to enable traits)
+  - [x] redesign `run_server()` function for RADIUS Server (if that's possible) (looks like would be a part of refactoring to enable traits)
   - [ ] check that it is well written (fingers crossed for a code review)
 - [ ] Protocol
   - [ ] dictionary